eksoward/portfolio/README.md

 - Tech evangelism
 - I tend to prefer to build towards tools rather than one-offs

 ## How about weaknesses?

 - When I get excited about a project I live life on -v
 - Code hoarding; idea hoarding--my office looks like a paper bomb went off
 - I tend to prefer to build towards tools rather than one-offs

-## PDF Resume

-For my latest PDF resume [click here.](https://github.com/eksoward/resume/blob/master/docs/eksoward-resume.pdf)

-## Looking to work together?

-For recruiter or other inquiries please [email me at this link.](mailto:eksoward@gmail.com?subject=Found%20on%20github:%20Looking%20to%20collaborate)